silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/starter_file/README.md

 ## Model Deployment

 The AutoMl model is deployed using Azure Container Instance as a WebService.
 Best run environment and score.py file is provided to the InferenceConfig.
 The aci service is then created using workspace, aci service name, model, inference config and deployment configuration.

+First the model is registered.
+A registered model is a logical container for one or more files that make up your model.
+After the registration, it can be downloaded or deployed and receive all the files that were registered.
+Then we need to define an inference configuration.
+An inference configuration describes how to set up the web-service containing your model.
+It's used later, when you deploy the model.
+Before deploying your model, you must define the deployment configuration.
+For this model deployment Azure Container Instances is the instance associated with my workspace.
+Then the model is deployed.

-The model is successfully deployed as a web service and a REST endpoint is created with status Healthy.
+The model is successfully deployed as a web service and a REST endpoint is created with status Healthy - The service is healthy and the endpoint is available.
 A scoring uri is also generated to test the endpoint.

+After deployment of the machine learning model as a web-service, the web-service-endpoint is queried by sending the request to it.
-The endpoint is tested by using an endpoint.py file which passes 2 data points as json
+The endpoint is tested by using an endpoint.py file which passes 2 data points as json.
+Steps for querying the endpoint: Require scoring uri, json data and primary key.

 ![](https://raw.githubusercontent.com/silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/main/starter_file/Screenshots/Model%20Deployment_1.jpg)

 ![](https://raw.githubusercontent.com/silvanazdravevska/CapstoneProject-Microsoft-Azure-Nanodegree/main/starter_file/Screenshots/Model-Deployment_2.jpg)

+Logistic Regression is a binary classification algorithm(0 or 1).
+It uses logistic function called the sigmoid function in order to predict outcomes.

 ## Screen Recording

 A [link](https://drive.google.com/file/d/1Zv3IOT9VT0iXe_sVxZE3LYurxfddZLuA/view?usp=sharing) to a screen recording of the project in action.

+##Future Improvements
+Larger dataset can be used to increase data quality, Different models can also be used with hyperparameter tuning, Feature engineering can be performed using PCA, To improve the AutoML model we can use different target metric like AUC_weighted